Our Expertise

 Experienced Real Estate Lawyers in Greece

-The firm is based in Thessaloniki but supports international clients purchasing property throughout Greece, including islands.
+The firm is based in Athens and Thessaloniki but supports international clients purchasing property throughout Greece, including islands.

 Buying a property in Greece